 2 | Intuitive eating isn’t working for you because you don’t know when you’re full.

 You cannot eat intuitively and try to lose weight at the same time.
 Why?
-If you’re craving a grilled cheese but feel a grilled cheese is inherently fattening, will you eat it?
-The reason weight loss must be placed on the back burner during the process is because it prevents you from getting in touch with what you actually want to eat and acting on that desire.
+If you’re craving a grilled cheese but feel it’s inherently fattening, will you eat it?
+The reason weight loss must be placed on the back burner during the process is that it prevents you from getting in touch with what you actually want to eat and acting on that desire.
 Instead of enjoying a cookie or piece of cake, you’re still making food deals and promises in the back of your mind to compensate for eating “forbidden” foods.

 Here’s another example.
 Say you ate a bowl of pasta for lunch and you’re craving pizza for dinner.
 Maybe you feel like this is too many carbohydrates and you believe carbs make you gain weight.
 So, you refuse to eat the pizza and serve yourself a salad instead.
 But what’s wrong with having pasta and pizza in the same day?